groc-prog/pyneo4j-ogm/README.md

 #### Client utilities <a name="client-utilities"></a>

-The database client also provides a few utility methods and properties that can be useful when writing automated scripts or tests.
-These methods are:
+The client also provides some additional utility methods, which mostly exist for convenience when writing tests or setting up environments:

 - `is_connected()`: Returns whether the client is currently connected to a database.
 - `drop_nodes()`: Drops all nodes from the database.